PixelStroke/template-deno-phresh/README.md

 ## Template Project Structure

-We have provided a default project structure to get you started.
+This is the default project structure to get you started.
 This is as follows:

 - `.github/workflows` - Contains the GitHub Action for deploying the project.
 - `.vscode` - Contains the Visual Studio Code settings for a Deno-based project.